 This fellowship provides a unique opportunity for the most promising newly qualified postdoctoral researchers to make an early start in developing their independent research careers, working in the best laboratories in the UK and overseas.

 Candidates will be expected to identify an important biomedical research question and to develop and deliver a personal programme to achieve their research aims.

 In 2010, the Wellcome Trust carried out a review of the Sir Henry Wellcome Postdoctoral Fellowship scheme.
-The full report can be found here.
+Read the full report [PDF 280KB].

 Successful fellows met at the Wellcome Trust on the 28 July 2009 to discuss their experiences.
 Watch the video below to find out more about the scheme from the fellows themselves, including how they managed the application process (running time: 3 min 42 s).

 The fellowship is for four years full-time.
 Fellowships may be taken up on a part-time employment basis with the tenure of award lengthened accordingly.